Jacqueline Jung

 1991-1992: Ludwig-Maximilians-Universität, Munich

-My recent book, Eloquent Bodies: Movement, Expression, and the Human Figure in Gothic Sculpture (Yale University Press, 2020), offers new ways of looking at monumental sculptural arts in medieval Germany and France, exploring the diverse facets of sensory, physical, and affective experience they suggest and provoke.
-My first book, The Gothic Screen: Sculpture, Space, and Community in French and German Cathedrals, ca. 1200-1400 (Cambridge University Press, 2013), examined the ways in which the lavishly decorated partitions inside Gothic buildings served not only to create discrete liturgical zones but also to unify lay and clerical audiences around a common focal point inside the church.
-It received the Samuel and Ronnie Heyman Prize for Outstanding Scholarly Publication at Yale, the PROSE Award for Best Book in Art History and Criticism from the Association of American Publishers, and the John Nicholas Brown Award for a First Book from the Medieval Academy of America.
-In smaller-scale studies I’ve addressed questions of tactility and embodied imagination in medieval devotional arts; questions of female agency as rendered in didactic and hagiographical manuscript illuminations; materiality and spiritual pregnancy in late medieval convents; and imagery of pilgrimage, preaching, and sex on a small Spanish portal.
+My recent book Eloquent Bodies: Movement, Expression, and the Human Figure in Gothic Sculpture (Yale University Press, 2020), recipient of the Karen Gould Prize from the Medieval Academy of America, offers new ways of looking at monumental sculptural arts in Germany and France, exploring the diverse facets of sensory, physical, and affective experience they arouse.
+My first book, The Gothic Screen: Sculpture, Space, and Community in French and German Cathedrals, ca. 1200-1400 (Cambridge University Press, 2013), examined the ways in which the lavishly decorated partitions inside Gothic buildings served not only to create discrete liturgical zones but also to connect lay and clerical audiences around a shared focal point.

-Although my passion is for monumental Gothic architecture and sculpture, my graduate advising has covered much wider terrain.
-I’ve directed or am currently advising dissertations on German Romanesque portal sculptures and questions of law (Stephanie Luther, PhD 2015); the symbolism and materiality of wood in late Gothic altarpieces (Gregory Bryda, PhD 2016); the links among late medieval reliquaries, automata, and puppets (Michelle Oing, PhD 2020); performance and authorship in the Manesse Songbook (Dennis Lyle Dechant); life-sized scultural Deposition Groups in Italy and Spain (Anabelle Gambert-Jouan); the materiality and meaning of historiated wooden doors across Europe (Katherine Werwie); liturgical objects and their use in eleventh- and twelfth-century German convents (Kristina Potuckova); speech and inscriptions in the textiles and wall-paintings of late medieval German convents (Kristen Herdman); and the material and devotional agency of double-sided painted processional crucifixes in Italian Dominican churches (Stephanie Wisowaty).
+Although my own research has centered on Gothic arts in northern Europe, my graduate advising has covered broader terrain.
+I’ve advised dissertations on German Romanesque portal sculptures and questions of law (Stephanie Luther, 2015); the symbolism and materiality of wood in late medieval altarpieces (Gregory Bryda, 2016, Asst.
+Prof. at Barnard College; co-advised with Christopher Wood); the links among late medieval reliquaries, automata, and puppets (Michelle Oing, 2020, Visiting Asst.
+Prof., Pomona College); sculpted Deposition Groups in Spain and Italy (Anabelle Gambert-Jouan, 2023, Asst.
+Curator of European Art, Dallas Museum of Art); and historiated wooden doors at sites across Europe (Katherine Werwie, 2024, Assoc.
+Curator, Nasher Museum of Art).
+Dissertations are underway on performance and authorship in the Manesse Songbook (Dennis Lyle Dechant); speech and inscriptions in the textiles and wall-paintings of late medieval German convents (Kristen Herdman); the material and devotional agency of double-sided painted processional crucifixes in Italian Dominican churches (Stephanie Wisowaty; co-advising with Laurence Kanter); and the goldsmith work of Enrique de Arfe (David Cambronero Sanchez).

-As the field of medieval art history (and, on a microscale, my own teaching trajectory) evolves, I look forward to continuing to work with students both within Europe and across the vast geographical and cultural terrains of the medieval world.
-I’m especially eager to work with people who bring new questions and perspectives to familiar materials, those who are driven to explore areas of medieval art that have fallen between the cracks, and those who explore the affinities, connections, and tensions between the arts of medieval Christian Europe and those beyond its boundaries.
-The field of medieval art history looks very different today than when I entered graduate school; so many new paths are open.
+As the field of medieval art history and my own teaching trajectory evolve, I look forward to working with students both within Europe and across the vast geographical and cultural terrains of the medieval world.
+I’m especially eager to learn with people who bring new questions and perspectives to familiar materials, those who are driven to explore areas of medieval art that have fallen between the cracks, and those who explore the affinities, connections, and tensions between the arts of medieval Christian Europe and those beyond its boundaries.
+The field of medieval art history looks very different today than when I entered graduate school.
 As a musician friend likes to say, “Play it weird.”
-Surprise me.
+So, prospective students: surprise me.
 Let’s build something new, together.